X-Men: First Class: Plot

-In 1944, at the Auschwitz concentration camp, Nazi officer Klaus Schmidt witnesses young prisoner Erik Lehnsherr bend a metal gate with his mind upon being separated from his mother.
-In his office, Schmidt orders Erik to move a coin on his desk, and kills his mother when Erik can't.
-In grief and anger, Erik's magnetic power manifests, killing two guards and destroying the room.
-Separately, at a mansion in Westchester County, New York, child telepath Charles Xavier meets young shapeshifter Raven, whose natural form is blue-skinned and scaly.
-Overjoyed to meet someone "different", like himself, he invites her to live with his family as his foster sister.
+In 1944, at the Auschwitz concentration camp, Nazi officer Klaus Schmidt witnesses a young Erik Lehnsherr bending a metal gate with his mind upon being separated from his parents.
+Schmidt brings Lehnsherr into his office and tells him to move a coin on his desk.
+When Lehnsherr cannot do it, Schmidt kills his mother.
+Distraught, Lehnsherr's magnetic power manifests, destroying the room.
+Meanwhile, at a mansion in Westchester County, New York, young telepath Charles Xavier meets Raven, a scaly blue-skinned shapeshifter.
+He invites her to live with him as his sister.

-In 1962, Erik is tracking down Schmidt to avenge his mother, while Xavier earns his doctorate from the University of Oxford as Professor of Genetics.
-In Las Vegas, CIA officer Moira MacTaggert follows U.S. Army Colonel Hendry into the Hellfire Club, where she sees Schmidt (now called Sebastian Shaw) with mutant telepath Emma Frost, cyclone-producing Riptide, and teleporter Azazel.
+In 1962, Lehnsherr tracks Schmidt while Xavier earns his doctorate from the University of Oxford.
+In Las Vegas, CIA officer Moira MacTaggert follows US Army Colonel Hendry into the Hellfire Club, where Hendry meets with Schmidt (now called Sebastian Shaw), mutant telepath Emma Frost, cyclone-producing Riptide, and teleporter Azazel.
 Threatened by Shaw and teleported to the Joint War Room, Hendry advocates deploying nuclear missiles in Turkey.
 Shaw, an energy-absorbing mutant whose powers have kept him young, later kills Hendry.

-Moira, seeking Xavier's advice on mutation, takes him and Raven to the CIA, where they convince Director McCone that mutants exist and Shaw is a threat.
+MacTaggert, seeking Xavier's advice on mutation, takes him and Raven to the CIA, where they convince Director McCone that mutants exist and that Shaw is a threat.
 Another CIA officer sponsors the mutants and invites them to the secret "Division X" facility.
-Moira and Xavier find Shaw as Erik is attacking him, and rescue Erik from drowning.
-Shaw escapes.
-Xavier brings Erik to Division X, where they meet young scientist Hank McCoy, a mutant with prehensile feet, who believes Raven's DNA may provide a "cure" for their appearance.
-Xavier uses McCoy's mutant-locating device Cerebro to seek recruits against Shaw.
-Xavier and Erik recruit stripper Angel Salvadore, cabbie Armando Muñoz, Army prisoner Alex Summers, and drifter Sean Cassidy.
-They create nicknames, Raven dubbing herself "Mystique".
+MacTaggert and Xavier find Shaw as Lehnsherr attacks him, and Xavier rescues Lehnsherr from drowning before Shaw escapes.
+Xavier brings Lehnsherr to Division X, where they meet Hank McCoy, a mutant scientist with prehensile feet.
+Xavier uses McCoy's mutant-locating device, Cerebro, to seek and recruit other mutants; Angel Salvadore, Armando Muñoz, Alex Summers, and Sean Cassidy.